OctavioDiazG/ParalelProgamming/2Partial/Exam/Professional_CUDA_C_Programming_Chapter04_Scripts/Code&ProfilerAnalysis.md

 - cudaMemcpy: This function is used for memory transfers between host and device.
 It took up 0.83% of the total API call time, amounting to 5.1802ms.

+# What does What?
+- [CUDA memcpy HtoD]: This is a CUDA operation that copies data from the host (CPU) to the device (GPU).
+The “HtoD” stands for “Host to Device”.
+It’s used to transfer data that your GPU will need to perform computations.

+- [CUDA memcpy DtoH]: This is the opposite of “HtoD”.
+It copies data from the device (GPU) back to the host (CPU).
+The “DtoH” stands for “Device to Host”.
+It’s used to retrieve the results of computations performed on the GPU.

+- cudaMalloc: This function is used to allocate memory on the GPU.
+It’s similar to the malloc function in C for memory allocation on the CPU, but cudaMalloc allocates memory on the device (GPU) instead.

+- cudaDeviceReset: This function is used to clean up all resources associated with the current device for the current process.
+It destroys the CUDA context on the device, which means that all device allocations are removed.

+- cudaMemcpy: This function is used to copy data between the host and device.
+It can copy data from host to device, device to host, or even from one location on the device to another.

+- cuDeviceGetPCIBusId: This function is used to get the PCI Bus ID for a specific device.
+The PCI Bus ID is a unique identifier for each device connected to the PCI bus in your system.

+- cudaFree: This function is used to deallocate memory that was previously allocated on the GPU using cudaMalloc.
+It’s important to note that cudaFree is synchronous, meaning it will block the CPU until the operation is complete.

+- cuDeviceGetAttribute: This function is used to get the value of a specific attribute from a device.
+The attribute can be things like the maximum number of threads per block, the number of multiprocessors, etc.

+- cudaSetDevice: This function is used to set the device (i.e., the GPU) that will be used for subsequent CUDA operations.
+If a device has already been initialized, this function will fail.

+- cudaGetDeviceProperties: This function is used to get the properties of a specific device.
+The properties include things like the total amount of memory, the device name, the compute capability, and so on.

+- cuDeviceGetCount: This function returns the number of CUDA-capable devices that are available.
+If no such device is available, cuDeviceGetCount returns 0.

+- cuDeviceGet: This function returns a handle to a device.
+The handle can then be used in subsequent CUDA operations.

+- cuDeviceGetName: This function returns the name of a device.
+This can be useful for identifying the specific GPU model.

+- cuDeviceTotalMem: This function returns the total amount of memory available on a device.

+- cuDeviceGetUuid: This function returns the UUID of a device.
+This can be useful for uniquely identifying a GPU.

+- cudaLaunchKernel: This function is used to launch a CUDA kernel, which is code that runs on a GPU device.
+It’s invoked for every operation done with CUDA.
+The function takes parameters such as the kernel function to be launched, the dimensions of the grid and blocks, shared memory size, and a stream identifier.

+- cudaDeviceSynchronize: This function blocks the CPU until all previously issued commands in the CUDA device have been completed.
+It’s often used to synchronize the CPU and GPU, especially after launching a kernel to ensure it has finished executing before the CPU continues.

+- cudaGetLastError: This function returns the last error that has been produced by any of the runtime calls in the same host thread and resets it to cudaSuccess.
+It’s often used to check for errors after launching a kernel.

 # Explanations